Igalia/team/skills/README.md

 Additionally, projects that the team works on or is interested in are assessed the similar way, using the same set of skills: for each project, the team identifies a selection of skills that the project focuses on.
 This way the team builds knowledge on what the market requires in their field, and can then decide if its expertise matches the market demand.

+The functionality related to projects is an "add-on" which is not enabled by default.
+To enable it, set `SKILLS_ENABLE_PROJECTS = True` in your `site_settings.py`.

 The application supports multiple teams (see [People](../people) application), and allows different teams to have different sets of skills.